mathesar-foundation/mathesar-wiki/design/specs/foreign-key-constraints.md

 ## User Edits a Foreign Key Constraint
 ### Manually from the 'Table Constraints' settings
-- A user wants to edit an existing foreign key constraint to change the selected columns, or select another referenced table.
+- A user wants to edit an existing foreign key constraint to change the selected columns or select another referenced table.
-- The user can open a specific foreign key constraint form by clicking on the foreign key link located in the column header.
+- The user can open a specific foreign key constraint form by clicking on the foreign key link in the column header.
--
+- If the modified FK constraint causes existing column values to become invalid, the user will receive a warning and be aware of the potential implications of this change, like loss of data or broken views.

 ## User Identifies a Column With a Foreign Key Constraint Applied
 ### The foreign key constraint is set to a single column